playcanvas/developer.playcanvas.com/content/en/tutorials/mouse-input.md

 *Move the mouse to move the cube around, press the mouse buttons to change the color of the cube*

 Mouse handling in the PlayCanvas engine is provided by the `pc.Mouse` object.
 The Mouse object provides a simple interface for detecting when the mouse is moved or when mouse buttons are pressed.
-It also removes some of the cross-browser inconsistancies with handling mouse co-ordinates.
+It also removes some of the cross-browser inconsistencies with handling mouse co-ordinates.

 Take a look at the [tutorial project][1].
 Here is the code from mouse.js: